 I am Professor and Canada Research Chair in Learning and Simulation for Theoretical Biology at the School of Computer Science of the University of Windsor.
-I am also cross-appointed by the Biology Department and the Great Lakes Institute for Environmental Research at the University of Windsor.
+I am cross-appointed by the Biology Department and the Great Lakes Institute for Environmental Research at the University of Windsor.
+I am also consultant for Movyl Entertainement (San Francisco).
 I was senior scientist, from 2000 to 2004, in the Swiss Institute of Bioinformatics, Geneva Switzerland after being post-doctorate from 1998 to 2000 in the same institute and lecturer, in 1998, at the University of Rennes, France.
 I received my B.Sc. and my M.Sc. in computer science at the University of Rennes.
 I completed my Ph.D. in computer science applied to bioinformatics at INRIA of Rennes in 1997, and obtained my Habilitation a Diriger la Recherche in 2004 in the University of Rennes.
 From 2000 to 2002 I was also consultant for GeneProt Inc. concerning the automation of protein identification and characterization process.

 I have been funded by NSERC, SSHRC, GeneProt Inc. (Switzerland), CNRS (France), INRIA (France).
 I also received CFI and ORF infrastructure grants.
-To date, I have graduated 7 PhD and 14 MSc trainees and I currently supervise 5 PhD and 1 MSc.
+To date, I have graduated 8 PhD and 14 MSc students and I currently supervise 7 PhD and one MSc students.
 I have also supervised 2 Postdoctoral fellows and 9 graduate research assistants.

-My domains of research are: artificial life, theoretical biology, ecosystem simulation, predator-prey model, bioinformatics, combinatorial optimization, machine learning.
+My domains of research are: artificial life, theoretical biology, machine learning, ecosystem simulation, predator-prey model, bioinformatics, combinatorial optimization.

 - Scott R.; Karim Pour, M.; Gras R., Ecological Effects of Cyclically Fluctuating Resources, the Summer Simulation Multi-Conference, 2016, in press